asc3t1c/tpotce/README.md

 # T-Pot - The All In One Multi Honeypot Platform

-Suppose you need support: For full support, automation, backup, and customization: 500$ every month, per server!
+Suppose you need support: For full support, automation, backup, and customization: `500$` every month, for all year `$37000` - FULL SUPPORT per one company!
 Or it depends on the packet support!
 You can ask questions at: seccyboxopsec@gmail.com  The other choice is free, you can download install it, and try it personally, without any support!
 Kind Regards

 ![T-Pot](doc/tpotsocial.png)